cartersocha/derek-vibe/SPEC.md

   - List of sessions they participated in with links
 - **Note**: Ability scores (STR, DEX, CON, INT, WIS, CHA) have been removed from the system
 - Characters index includes a compact inline search field beside the create button and renders results in a responsive five-card-wide grid with graceful empty states when no matches are found
+- Characters can also be created on-the-fly from session notes mentions; the inline creation path captures only the required name and routes the user back to their in-progress draft with the new character linked

 ### Image Management